Continuity of singular K\"ahler-Einstein potentials: Introduction

 Understanding the asymptotic behavior of $\f_{\rm KE}$ near $X_{\rm sing}$ is a major open problem.
 A very precise description has been obtained by Hein-Sun in \cite{HS17}, when the singularities are isolated and furthermore isomorphic to a smoothable strongly regular Calabi-Yau cone.
 It would be highly desirable to extend this description to more general contexts, but this seems presently out of reach.

 It has been shown in \cite{EGZ09} that $\f_{\rm KE}$ is always uniformly bounded across $X_{\rm sing}$.
 The viscosity approach developed in \cite{EGZ11} fails to establish continuity at the singularities (see \cite{EGZ17}).
-In this article we use both local (Dirichlet problem analysis) and global (stability estimates) arguments to establish continuity properties of $\f_{\rm KE}$ and positivity of $\omega_{\rm KE}$ across $X_{\rm sing}$, in various geometrical contexts that we now describe.
+In this article we use both local (Dirichlet problem analysis) and global (stability estimates) arguments to establish continuity properties of $\f_{\rm KE}$, in various geometrical contexts that we now describe.